wp-plugins/earth-hour/readme.txt

 == Description ==

-During Earth Hour (which starts at 8:30pm local time on Saturday, March 29th, 2014), your blog will show a message of support for the initiative, along with every other WordPress site utilizing this plugin.
+During Earth Hour (which starts at 8:30pm local time on Saturday, March 28th, 2015), your blog will show a message of support for the initiative, along with every other WordPress site utilizing this plugin.

 Please visit http://www.bravenewcode.com/free-stuff/ for a full description & updates on the Earth Hour plugin.

 == Changelog ==

+= Version 1.8.2 =

+* Updated: For 2015 Earth Hour

 = Version 1.8.1 =